matomatical/memograph/tutorial/README.md

 Now that we have a deck, it's time to learn its cards!
 We'll use the `mg` in *learn mode* for this.

-Inside the same directory as our deck (directory) `de.digits.mg`, and with an alias for the memograph script called `mg` (see the installation and usage sections of the main README file), run the following command to begin the learning session:
+Inside the same directory as our deck (Python script) `de.digits.mg`, and with an alias for the memograph script called `mg` (see the installation and usage sections of the main README file), run the following command to begin the learning session:

 ```
-$ mg -l de.digits.mg
+$ mg learn
 ```

+`mg` will look for decks (`.mg` files) in the current directory and load the cards from the generator function.

-This will begin the learning session. `mg` will randomly order the first six (by default, see `--num_cards` flag) cards from the generator and introduce them one by one.
+Then `mg` will begin the learning session.
+It will randomly order the first six (by default, see `--num_cards` flag) cards from the generator and introduce them one by one.
 For example, you might see:

 ```
 ** welcome **